vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 If you want actual POS values and lemmas (canonical form of a word), you will need a POS-tagger of some sort.
 While it is possible to hook in an external tagger via a web call, that will be noticably slower than an in-built system.

 ChatScript supports in-build TreeTagger system, which supports a number of languages.
 However, you can only use this if you have a commercial license.
-You can try it out using ^popen, as is done in the German bot, however it will be slow because it has to reinitialize TreeTagger for every sentence.
+You can try it out using `^popen`, as is done in the German bot, however it will be slow because it has to reinitialize TreeTagger for every sentence.
 The in-built system does not.
 A license (per language) is about $1000 for universal life-time use.
 You can contact me if you want to arrange to use it.